Joseph Berardino: Profectus BioScience

 He was chairman and chief executive officer of Profectus BioSciences in Baltimore, Maryland up until January 24, 2008.
 Berardino continued with the company as a director through 2010.
 He had joined the company as a director in 2004.
 Profectus Biosciences, Inc. is a biotechnology start-up that develops therapeutic and vaccine technologies intended to reduce the morbidity and mortality caused by viral diseases.
 The company's near-term target is the Human Immunodeficiency Virus (HIV).
 On the vaccine front, Profectus is trying to target HIV as it attempts to enter a cell.
 The company's therapies aim to cool the body's overheated immune system after it is infected with HIV.
 Profectus is a spin-off from the Institute of Human Virology and was created to commercialize its work.

 Alvarez & Marsal

 Berardino is currently a managing director (since 2008) based in New York.

 Joe works with public companies in need of corporate transformation typically caused by disruptions to their historic business models.

 Affiliations

 Berardino served on the boards of directors of Quiksilver (NYSE:ZQK); ValueVision Media (aka ShopHQ from 2008 to 2012; NASDAQ:VVTV) and Neuberger Berman from 2011 to 2012 and has served for eighteen years on the board of trustees of Fairfield University.
-He has served since 2019 on the board of directors of ettain, a company owned by Alvarez & Marsal Capital Partners and its employees.
+He has served since 2019 until 2022 on the board of directors of ettain, a company owned by Alvarez & Marsal Capital Partners and its employees.

 In 2001, he received Fairfield University's Beta Alpha Sigma Award, as well as a Doctor of Law, Honoras Causas, from the University of the East in the Philippines.

-In 2004, Berardino was invested as a Knight of Malta.
+In 2004, Berardino was invested as a Knight of Malta and 2020 as a Knight of Obedience.
+In 2024 Berardino was elected to the board and in 2026 as President of the Pilgrimage Foundation.
+Its primary mission is to underwrite annual pilgrimages to Lourdes, France sponsored by the American Association of the Order of Malta for “malades” and their caregivers in search of a spiritual if not physical healing in a small village in south western France known for miraculous experiences.